siphyshu/wallpy/README.md

 # Install a new pack
 wallpy pack activate [pack_name]

+# Download a pack from the gallery
+wallpy pack download [url]

 # Create a new pack (under development)
 wallpy pack new [pack_name]